singleportrait/dotfiles/README.md

 ln -s ~/dotfiles/.vim/ ~/
 ```

-Add this to your `~/.profile` file, so that your bash file's commands get read in terminal:
+Add this to your `~/.profile` file, if you have one, so that your bash file's commands get read in terminal:

 ```sh
 source ~/.bashrc